 Six of South Australia's professional and specialist societies came together to honour the legacy of Sir Charles Todd who was a foundation member in each of their professions.
 Marking the 140th anniversary of the completion of the Overland Telegraph, the Symposium also hosted a Todd family reunion.
-Six speakers summarised Todd’s contribution to their area of science and technology while 2 historians talked about Todd the person and his historical milieu.
-The 8 videos of the Symposium and other Todd material can be viewed here.
+Six speakers summarised Todd’s contribution to their area of science and technology while two historians talked about Todd the person and his historical milieu.
+The 8 videos of the Symposium can be viewed here.

 Todd Weather Folios 1879-1909